Trieste: Castello Miramare (Miramare Castle)

 The Castello Miramare, or Miramare Castle, on the waterfront 8 km from Trieste, was built between 1856 and 1860 in a project by Carl Junker, commissioned by Archduke Maximilian.
 The castle gardens comprise a variety of trees, chosen by and planted on the orders of Maximilian.
-Features of the gardens include two ponds, one noted for its swans and the other for lotus flowers, the castle dependance ("Castelletto"), a bronze statue of Maximilian, and a small chapel where a cross made from the remains of the "Novara" is kept, the flagship on which Maximilian, brother of Emperor Franz Josef, set sail to become Emperor of Mexico.
+Features of the gardens include two ponds, one noted for its swans and the other for lotus flowers, the castle dependence ("Castelletto"), a bronze statue of Maximilian, and a small chapel where a cross made from the remains of the "Novara" is kept, the flagship on which Maximilian, brother of Emperor Franz Josef, set sail to become Emperor of Mexico.

 During the 1930s, the castle was also the home of Prince Amedeo, Duke of Aosta, the last commander of Italian forces in East Africa during the Second World War.
 During the period of the application of the Instrument for the Provisional Regime of the Free Territory of Trieste, as established in the Treaty of Peace with Italy (Paris 10/02/1947), the castle served as headquarters for the United States Army's TRUST force.